Micalister/Tokewanna/README.md

 # Tokewanna
 I love the outdoors and hikes so I created a website simulating hiking guides in Utah.
-I do not own these images or a mountain guide company this is a practice project
+I do not own these images or a mountain guide company this is a practice project.